Skip to main content

 We live in a world filled with dangers, but some are more obvious than others.
-We all know the risks posed by drunk driving and drug addictions, but the severe risks of heart disease are often overlooked.
+We all know the risks posed by drunk driving and drug addiction, but we may overlook the severe risks of heart disease.

-The truth is that 1 in every 4 deaths is caused by heart disease.
-Every 40 seconds, another person dies from a heart attack or stroke.
-In fact, every year more people die of heart disease than of cancer!
+The truth is that 1 in every 5 deaths in the U.S. is caused by heart disease.
+Put another way, every 33 seconds, another person dies from cardiovascular disease.
+In fact, more people die of heart disease than of cancer every year!

 What Is Heart Disease?